 In December 2019, the European Commission ("COM") mandated ECHA to develop a guidance for assessing the risks to arthropod pollinators (including bees) from biocides exposure to ensure a high and harmonised level of protection of the environment, taking into account the Revised guidance on the risk assessment of plant protection products on bees (Apis mellifera, Bombus spp. and solitary bees) by EFSA ("EFSA Bee guidance").
+The revised EFSA Bee guidance was published in May 2023 (EFSA 2023).
 In addition, ECHA was requested to specify the information required to enable a conclusion by the evaluating authority on whether products comply with the criteria under Article 19(1)(b)(iv) of the Biocidal Products Regulation (BPR) concerning bees and other arthropod pollinators.